 Decompression Traction Systems: There are a variety of different and complex computer operated machines available for decompression treatments.
 These machines can be rather costly.
 However, treatments are very comprehensive, including steadily increasing pressures to slowly improve the degree of stretch, with built-in feedback from resistance forces.

 All decompression treatment methods should be combined with a proper decompression treatment strategy.

 How Does Spinal Decompression Therapy Work?

-The gentle stretching action applied by spinal decompression therapy removes pressure from the spinal discs.
+A gentle stretching action is applied to the spine removing pressure from the spinal discs.
 This action aims to bring about the following benefits: